susiexsun/fraud_detection/README.md

 ![](http://s14.postimg.org/n182vt9kh/dashboard.jpg)

-Our model was great at classifying appropriately.
-It had a high recall and did not overload the system with false positives.
+Our model was great - it had a high recall and did not overload the system with false positives.